mxpiotrowski/pandoc-lecturenotes/sample.md

 ::::
 :::

 The list of references is left-aligned and uses an em-dash as bullet to make sure it works even for fancy themes.
 The bullet can be customized using the `bibliography-bullet` metadata option; `bibliography-bullet` can also be the empty string.
+You can also specify the indentation for lists in Deckset; by default, the `deckset-post-citeproc.lua` filter sets it to 12 for the bibliography.
+This can by changed using the `bibliography-indent` metadata option.
+If you want to format the bibliography exactly like other lists, you need to check the settings for the style in the GUI.

 The `autoscale` option is set for the bibliography slide, but if there are too many references, it will probably become unreadable.
 The bibliography is currently limited to a single slide.